Marie Curie: Legacy

 The physical and societal aspects of the Curies' work contributed to shaping the world of the twentieth and twenty-first centuries.
+Curie's work laid the foundation for modern nuclear physics, cancer treatments, and radiography.
+Her techniques for isolating radioactive isotopes are still used in research and medicine.
 Cornell University professor L. Pearce Williams observes:

 The result of the Curies' work was epoch-making.
 Radium's radioactivity was so great that it could not be ignored.
 It seemed to contradict the principle of the conservation of energy and therefore forced a reconsideration of the foundations of physics.
 On the experimental level the discovery of radium provided men like Ernest Rutherford with sources of radioactivity with which they could probe the structure of the atom.
 As a result of Rutherford's experiments with alpha radiation, the nuclear atom was first postulated.
 In medicine, the radioactivity of radium appeared to offer a means by which cancer could be successfully attacked.

 In addition to helping to overturn established ideas in physics and chemistry, Curie's work has had a profound effect in the societal sphere.
 To attain her scientific achievements, she had to overcome barriers, in both her native and her adoptive country, that were placed in her way because she was a woman.
+She also mentored female scientists at the Radium Institute, helping pave the way for women in physics and chemistry.